 If you have completed a skills evaluation in the past, CodeSignal will automatically convert your historical coding scores to Assessment Score.
-Thus, your existing coding reports will remain shareable with companies that request them in the future!
+Thus, your existing assessment results will remain shareable with companies that request them in the future!

 Read on to learn how to interpret the results of Assessment Score, and how it is calculated.